Faruk Hujdurović

 Faruk Hujdurović (born 14 May 1970) is a Bosnian-Herzegovinian retired footballer who played as a centre-back.

 Club career

 Hujdurović played with OFK Beograd in the 1993–94 First League of FR Yugoslavia.
-He also played for another Serbian club, FK Hajduk Kula, before moving to NK Celje playing in the Slovenian PrvaLiga.
+He also played for another Serbian club, FK AIK Bačka Topola, before moving to NK Celje playing in the Slovenian PrvaLiga.
 His career will start rising from this point, after Slovenia, his next stop was Austria, where he played three years with SV Ried in the Austrian Bundesliga and winning the Austrian Cup right in his first season there.

 German Bundesliga side FC Energie Cottbus brought him during the winter-break of the 2000–01 season.
 He played three seasons in Cottbus in German highest level.
 Afterwards he stayed in Germany and played for several lower-level clubs, most notably for Carl Zeiss Jena.

 There are sources that misspell his surname as Hajdurovic or Hajdukovic.

 International career

 He made his debut for Bosnia and Herzegovina in an October 1999 European Championship qualification match away against Scotland and has earned a total of 11 caps, scoring no goals.
 His final international was a March 2002 friendly match against Macedonia.